-A major co-production project with the Maternity and Neonatal Voices users who we may not always hear from.
+Within this project we held multiple listening events to hear the voices of services users who we may not always hear from Sorvice users users who we may not always hear from.
 Service users influenced the conversations and themes that came out of the listening events were truly what mattered to them and these conversations have informed task and finish groups and plans for improvements led by Maternity and MNVP in partnership.